 BioFlex Laser Charges

-There are three ways that you can include laser in your treatment plan.The first two are in-clinic options; and the third is a rental option.
+There are four ways that you can include laser therapy and red light therapy in your treatment plan.The first three are in-clinic options; and the fourth is a purchase option.

 - Within the clinic, it can either be a stand alone treatment, which can sometimes be billed through third party insurance, but not usually through extended health Insurance; or,

-- it can be billed through Physiotherapy Insurance in conjunction with a physio treatment.
+- Laser therapy can be billed through Physiotherapy Insurance, when part of a physio treatment